-The cycle and schedule of academic workshops for the graduate extension centers are presented on the following pages.
+The cycle and schedule of academic workshops for the graduate extension centers are available on the seminary website.
 Graduate courses in the NOBTS extension centers are offered in a three-year cycle.
 Students entering the extension centers at any point and taking all of the courses offered in the cycle can finish the standard Master of Divinity degree in three years, including approximately 30 hours of additional classes which may be taken online or through workshop offerings.
 Master of Divinity specializations are not normally offered in the extension centers.
 Students in the extension centers who are interested in the specializations should contact the Academic Advisors.
-Courses for the Master of Arts in Christian Education and Master of Arts in Worship Ministries are only offered at selected graduate centers, as indicated in the cycle.
+Courses for the Master of Arts in Christian Education and Master of Arts in Worship Ministries are only offered at selected graduate centers.
 See each center description for details.